tinyplex/tinybase/site/guides/14_releases.md

 For the above code to work, you'll need to have a Wrangler configuration that connects the `MyDurableObject` class to the `MyDurableObjects` namespace.
-In other words, you'll something like this in your `wrangler.toml` file:
+In other words, you'll have something like this in your `wrangler.toml` file:

 ```toml
 [[durable_objects.bindings]]